l-ramirez-lopez/resemble/README.md

 * _Soil spectroscopy_

 ## News
+* 2019-03: Another paper using `resemble`...
+I just published a [scientific paper] (https://onlinelibrary.wiley.com/doi/10.1111/ejss.12752) were we used memory-based learning (MBL) for digital soil mapping.
+Here we use MBL to remove local calibration outliers rather than using this approach to overcome the typical complexity of large spectral datasets.
+(Ramirez‐Lopez, L., Wadoux, A. C., Franceschini, M. H. D., Terra, F. S., Marques, K. P. P., Sayão, V. M., & Demattê, J. A. M. (2019).
+Robust soil mapping at the farm scale with vis–NIR spectroscopy.
+European Journal of Soil Science.
+70, 378–393).
+* 2018-11: In [this recent scientific paper] (https://www.frontiersin.org/articles/10.3389/fpls.2018.01642/full) the authors used `resemble` to predict the chemoical composition of Common Beans in Spain.
+(Rivera, A., Plans, M., Sabaté, J., Casañas, F., Casals, J., Rull, A., & Simó, J. (2018).
+The Spanish core collection of common beans (Phaseolus vulgaris L.): an important source of variability for breeding chemical composition.
+Frontiers in Plant Science, 9)
 * 2016-05: In [this recent scientific paper] (http://www.sciencedirect.com/science/article/pii/S001670611630180X) the authors sucesfully used `resemble` to predict soil organic carbon content at national scale in France.
+(Clairotte, M., Grinand, C., Kouakoua, E., Thébault, A., Saby, N. P., Bernoux, M., & Barthès, B. G. (2016).
+National calibration of soil organic carbon concentration using diffuse infrared reflectance spectroscopy.
+Geoderma, 276, 41-52)
-* 2016-04: [This paper] (http://www.mdpi.com/2072-4292/8/4/341) shows some interesting results on appliying memory-based learning to predict soil properties.
+* 2016-04: [This paper] (http://www.mdpi.com/2072-4292/8/4/341) shows some interesting results on applying memory-based learning to predict soil properties.
 * 2016-04: In some recent entries of [this blog] (http://nir-quimiometria.blogspot.com/), the author shows some exmaples on the use `resemble`
 * 2016-02: As promised, `resemble 1.2 (alma-de-coco)` is now available on [CRAN](https://cran.r-project.org/web/packages/resemble/index.html).
 * 2016-01: The version 1.2 (alma-de-coco) has been submitted to CRAN and is available from the github repository!